therealddx/midvec2-lib/README.md

 By chaining many Nodes together, the client programmer can devise a cohesive signal processing solution (say, data acquisition via UDP, to which a filter is applied before storage to a textfile).

 #### *How do I use it?*
 Following a `git clone`, first build the library by `cd`ing to `build/BuildShared`, and running `build.sh`.
-It is expected that the client programmer have gcc/g++, at a version capable of compiling C++20.
+It is expected that the client programmer have gcc and g++, at a minimum version of 11.3.
+This library depends on C++20.

 From there, `cd` to `src/Application/NodeBench`, and run `build.sh` again.
 Please heed the build script's output for setting `LD_LIBRARY_PATH` following build.
 The `nodebench` test application (as well as `bench`) both require the \*.so file from the codebase.